 At the current stage, scientific achievement can boast exactly one successful method of acquiring an ageless lens.
 The intra-ocular lens designed to replace our natural lens—usually made of very impressive specialty acrylic—is for all intents and purposes, ageless.
 If you get a lens replacement, then happen to stumble on the Fountain of Youth, your new IOL will serve you perfectly well into your hundreds.
 This factoid was once only useful for people undergoing cataract surgery, but it is now relevant to a much wider audience.
 Refractive lens exchange uses modern technology to allow us to accurately choose different types of IOLs to replace the natural crystalline lens before it ages into a cataract.
 It aims at getting people out of reading glasses and bifocals, but because the new lens doesn’t age, it fixes a problem before it ever starts.
 The need for future cataract surgery is avoided entirely.
 You’ll never get a cataract if you’ve got a lens that can’t get cloudy.

 Like to learn more?
-If you are interested in refractive lens exchange, please give us a call at 301.896.0890, ext.
-181 or email email@example.com to schedule a consult.
+If you are interested in refractive lens exchange, please give us a call at 301.896.0890, or email firstname.lastname@example.org to schedule a consult.